GregoryVSantoro/GregoryVSantoro.Github.io/module5.md

 ### 3. Does A Patient's Demographic Influence Their Number of Lab Tests

 This third question posed to me specifically asks if there is a differnece in the number of lab tests recieved depending on a patients race.
 The two tables in the data set separate the demograhpics data from health data.
 To answer this then a `JOIN` must be used.
 Figure 3 shows how I achieved this.
 The column `patient_nbr` exists on both tables making a `JOIN` possible.
 Table 3 shows the resulting table where at a glance it doens't appear there is a disparity between these two variables.
 One thing to note is there's a `?` in the race column that represents values where a the race of the patient is missing from the data set and recorded as such.
-Figure 4 shows the count of each race in the data set.
+Table 4 shows the count of each race in the data set.
 The missing race data only accounts for 2.7% of all patients potentially indicating if those races were recorded that it would not drastically change the results from the query.

 <img src="images/daa_module5/race_lab_tests_sql_snippet.png" alt="SQL snippet showing how to create table higlighting race categories and the average number of lab tests performed for each">
 **Figure 3:** SQL snippet showing how to create table higlighting race categories and the average number of lab tests performed for each